jgreenwd/WGU-classes/C950/README.md

 Instead, I proceeded to utilize Nearest Neighbor to generate the cycles.
 It has the benefits of being straight-forward to implement and a known track record for producing acceptable results.
 The drawback is that the results are not guaranteed to be the most efficient.

 One alternative would have been to use [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 This would have been more likely to produce more efficient results, but the implementiation would have increased in complexity.
-The two algorithms are similar in the early stages.
+The two algorithms are similar in their initial stages.
 The principle difference is that Dijkstra's algorithm works towards a known endpoint, finding the shortest path.
 Nearest Neighbor works away from a starting point with no real consideration for the end point.

 Another alternative would have been to use [Breadth-First Search](https://en.wikipedia.org/wiki/Breadth-first_search).
 Again, this would have been more likely to produce more efficient results, and the implementation would have again increased in complexity.
 Primarily, BFS differs from Nearest Neighbor in that it reads ahead before offering a solution by use of a queue.
 Nearest Neighbor simply compares the weight of the remaining unvisited edges and returns the lowest.
 In theory, BFS could also result in visiting the same vertex multiple times in order to complete the path.
 In practice, this is easily avoided.